 Perhaps the biggest factor in my decision to cancel the card was the fact that my manufactured spending was better focused elsewhere.
 I would much more prefer earning Alaska miles, Starwood points, Ultimate Rewards, United miles, and even AAdvantage miles.
 Those are currencies that I won’t leave lying around for two or more years until they devalue.
 Channeling my manufactured spending activities towards cards that earn those currencies is a much better use of time and resources.

 It also didn’t make sense to pay $75 annually for the Club Carlson card when there are other hotel cards that give you more bang for your buck.
-The Chase IHG Rewards Club Visa not only has a lower annual fee of $49, but it also comes with an annual free night that can be used at any IHG hotel – no geographic restrictions whatsoever.
-Some hotel cards offer elite status, like the Citi Hilton HHonors Reserve card, which can make paying the annual fee worth it even if you don’t end up putting a dime of spend on the card each year.
+The IHG Rewards Club Card not only has a lower annual fee at $49, but it also comes with an annual free night that can be used at any IHG hotel.
+No geographic restrictions whatsoever.
+Some hotel cards offer elite status, like the Citi Hilton HHonors Reserve card.
+It can make paying the annual fee worth it even if you don’t end up putting a dime of spend on the card each year.
 Somehow, I think I’ll survive without Club Carlson Gold status for the year.

-Ultimately, it came down to the comparative value of both the Club Carlson credit card and rewards program, and neither made it worth it for me to keep earning points through the co-branded credit card.
-If I’m ever in need of a huge stash of Club Carlson points, I can always earn them the old fashioned way (i.e. paid stays), since their program is so generous in that regard.
+Ultimately, it came down to the comparative value of both the Club Carlson credit card and rewards program.
+Neither made it worth it for me to keep earning points through the co-branded credit card.
+If I’m ever in need of a huge stash of Club Carlson points, I can always earn them the old fashioned way (i.e. paid stays), since the program is so generous in that regard.
 Or perhaps a a mattress run-worthy promotion will be just around the corner.
 In my case, both of these options are more preferable to keeping the Club Carlson card.